-B. Break in Service
+C.E.
+Break in Service

-The period of time between the date an employee separates from service and the date the employee is rehired.
+The period of time between the date an employee separates from service employment with the City and the date the employee is rehired.

-C. Callback
+D.F.
+Callback

 All time worked in excess of a scheduled shift, which is not an extension of that shift, and is unanticipated, unforeseen, and not a regular function of the employee's work schedule.